Best homeowners insurance in Alaska of 2021

-- State Farm: One of the larger home insurers to service Alaska, State Farm offers policies that protect your dwelling and property from some of the state’s most common perils, such as snow and ice, frozen plumbing and fire.
-Save money if you combine your homeowners insurance policy with auto coverage, or if you install a home safety system or impact-resistant roofing.
-State Farm ranks fourth in the nation with J.D.
-Power with a 4-star rating and has an A++ financial stability rating from AM Best.
+One of the larger home insurers to service Alaska, State Farm offers policies that protect your dwelling and property from some of the state’s most common perils, such as snow and ice, frozen plumbing and fire.
+You may be able to save money if you combine your homeowners insurance policy with auto coverage or if you install a home safety system or impact-resistant roofing.

-- USAA: While USAA is often left out of official recognition due to the fact that it only writes policies for military personnel, this provider deserves a mention.
+While USAA is often left out of official recognition due to the fact that it only writes policies for military personnel and their eligible family members, this provider deserves a mention.
 With nine military bases across the state, Alaska is home to nearly 27,000 servicemembers.
 If you or a family member are among them, this is certainly a home insurance provider to consider.
 USAA is regularly commended for its excellent customer service, receiving a perfect 5-star rating from J.D.
 Power and even outscoring every other competitor on the list.
-The company also receives the best possible financial strength rating of A++ from AM Best.

 Average homeowners insurance cost in Alaska

-Getting a quote for homeowners insurance in Alaska, however, isn’t always easy.
+Getting a quote for homeowners insurance in Alaska isn’t always easy.
 Even insurers that offer online quotes in other states often skip this service for homes in Alaska, instead preferring to work with independent agents in the area.
-This means you’ll probably need to make a few phone calls just to get an estimate for what it would cost to insure your home.
+This means you’ll probably need to make a few phone calls to get an estimate for what it would cost to insure your home.

 Due to the state’s proximity to the Arctic Circle, Alaska homes are often subject to extreme weather conditions that aren’t found in other states.
-For complete protection from hazards most common to the northernmost state, Allstate recommends the following types of coverage:
+For complete protection from hazards most common to the northernmost state, many people in Alaska consider these coverages:

-- Dwelling coverage: Offers protection for your home’s physical structure, including its frame, roof, walls, doors and windows.
+- Dwelling coverage: This may offer protection for your home’s physical structure, including its frame, roof, walls, doors and windows.

 - Other structures: If your home includes a shed, detached garage or guest house, this type of coverage will protect those, too.

-- Personal property coverage: Covers the personal belongings and items inside your home.
+- Personal property coverage: This covers the personal belongings and items inside your home.